cvc5/ethos/user_manual.md

 `(- 1)` uses the first, `(- 0 1)` uses the second, and `(- 0.0 1.0)` uses the third.
 If a symbol is unapplied, then the ALF checker will interpret it as the first declared term for that symbol.

-> The ALF checker will not throw a warning if multiple variants are applicable, and instead use the first one.
+> When multiple variants are possible, the ALF checker will use the first one and will *not* throw a warning.
 This behavior permits the user to order the declarations in the order of their precedence.
 For example, the SMT-LIB operator for unary negation should be declared *before* the declaration for subtraction.
 If this were done in the opposite order, then (- t) would be interpreted as the partial application of subtraction to the term t.

 Furthermore, the ALF checker supports an operator `alf.as` for disambiguation whose syntax is `(alf.as <term> <type>)`.
 A term of the form `(alf.as t (-> T1 ...
 Tn T))` evaluates to `t` only if `(t k1 ... kn)` has type `T` where `k1 ... kn` are variables of type `T1 ...
 Tn`.